Stable Fly Action Group

 THE RIGHT THING

-Whether you are a growing vegetables, crops, cattle or sheep, or simply have some pets who produce manure attractive to stable flies, you can keep on top of your property maintenance and general housekeeping to ensure that there are no stockpiles or watered areas of rotting vegetable and/or manure that could be contributing to the breeding cycle of this pest.
+Whether you are growing vegetables, crops, cattle or sheep, or simply have some pets who produce manure attractive to stable flies, you can keep on top of your property maintenance and general housekeeping to ensure that there are no stockpiles or watered areas of rotting vegetable and/or manure that could be contributing to the breeding cycle of this pest.

 JOIN SFAG